-The current DMUC reports on the organization of an experimental semantics/pragmatics project that investigated the extent to which variability in projective content’s projectivity is predicted by that content’s at-issueness (Tonhauser, Beaver, & Degen, 2018).
+The current DMUC reports on the organization of an experimental semantics/pragmatics project that investigated the extent to which variability in a content’s projectivity is predicted by that content’s at-issueness (Tonhauser, Beaver, & Degen, 2018).
 The project included four web-based experiments in which participants adjusted sliding scales to provide projectivity and at-issueness ratings for close to 300 items.
 The workflow and best practices we report here are generalizable to any sufficiently similar web-based study, as well as to in-lab studies and dependent measures that differ substantially from the reported ones, e.g., online measures like eye movements.
-We also acknowledge that experimental semantics/pragmatics projects increasingly include a computational cognitive modeling component in addition to standard experimental data analysis.
-While the current DMUC does not include a cognitive model, we add some remarks on how to maintain development and documentation of cognitive models towards the end of this chapter.
-The following also describes best practices within the first author’s interActive Language Processing Lab at Stanford (ALPS) as of the time of publication.
-We close with some reflections on what we would change, were we to start again from scratch.
+The workflow further easily accommodates computational project components including cognitive models and corpus analyses, though the current DMUC does not include these components.
+The DMUC also describes best practices within the first author’s interActive Language Processing Lab at Stanford (ALPS) at the time of writing.
+We close with some reflections on what we would do differently if we were we to start this project again from scratch.

 1. Research hypothesis: the less at-issue a content is, the more it projects

-The project whose organization is described in this DMUC was published in Tonhauser et al. (2018) and addressed the following questions:
+The project whose organization is described in this DMUC was published in Tonhauser et al. (2018) and addressed the following questions, which we explain further below:

-Is there variability in the extent to which the projective content of a lexical expression projects?
+Is there variability in the extent to which the content associated with an expression projects?

-If there is variability, is degree of projectivity predicted by a particular item’s at-issueness?
+If there is variability, is degree of projection predicted by a content’s at-issueness?

 For instance, the verb regret is typically taken to be a factive predicate.
-This means that even when embedded under an entailment-canceling operator like a polar question as in (1), the content of its complement – here that Mike visited Alcatraz – is taken to project, i.e., the speaker of (1) is taken to be committed to Mike having visited Alcatraz.
+This means that even when embedded under so-called entailment-canceling operators like polar questions as in (1) or negation as in (2), the content of its complement – here that Mike visited Alcatraz – is taken to project, i.e., the speaker of (1) and (2) is taken to be committed to Mike having visited Alcatraz.

-Did Felipe regret that Mike visited Alcatraz?
+Does Felipe regret that Mike visited Alcatraz?

+Felipe doesn’t regret that Mike visited Alcatraz.

+This is in contrast to (3) and (4), where the speaker is not taken to be committed to the content of the complement of the non-factive predicate think.

+Does Felipe think that Mike visited Alcatraz?

+Felipe doesn’t think that Mike visited Alcatraz.

-But while intuitions are robust regarding the projection of some projective contents, there is evidence that others vary in the robustness with which they project (Karttunen, 1971; Smith & Hall, 2011; Xue & Onea, 2011).
-Our goal was to investigate this potential projection variability systematically and test the hypothesis, based on previous work (Abrusán, 2011; Beaver, Roberts, Simons, & Tonhauser, 2017; Simons, Tonhauser, Beaver, & Roberts, 2010), that the at-issueness of lexical content is implicated in its projectivity.
+While intuitions appear to be clear regarding the projection of some contents, there is evidence that content varies in its projectivity (Karttunen, 1971; Smith & Hall, 2011; Xue & Onea, 2011).
+Our goal was to investigate this potential projection variability systematically and test the hypothesis, based on previous work (Abrusán, 2011; Beaver, Roberts, Simons, & Tonhauser, 2017; Simons, Tonhauser, Beaver, & Roberts, 2010), that projection of content is predicted by the extent to which that content is not-at-issue, i.e., the extent to which the content is taken to be background information.

-To address the research questions formulated above, we conducted four experiments: in Exps.
-1a and 1b we collected projectivity ratings and at-issueness ratings for the projective contents of two sets of lexical expressions.
+To address the research questions formulated above, we conducted four web-based experiments: in Exps.
+1a and 1b we collected projection ratings and at-issueness ratings for the projective contents of two sets of expressions.
 In Exps.
 2a and 2b we collected at-issueness ratings for the same contents as in Exps.
 1a and 1b using a different at-issueness diagnostic.
-We found that there is indeed variability in projectivity both within and across lexical expressions, and that this variability is systematically predicted by at-issueness: the less at-issue a particular projective content is, the more it projects.
+We found that there is variability in the projectivity of content associated with different expressions, both across and within expressions, and that this variability is systematically predicted by at-issueness: the less at-issue a particular content is, the more it projects.

+While this project investigated issues at the core of formal semantics/pragmatics, the project management structure described below is general enough to extend to experimental studies in any area of linguistics.